donkirkby/four-letter-blocks/docs/construct_your_own.md

 topics light and entertaining.
 If you get feedback from solvers, please keep discussions constructive and polite.

+### Puzzle Sets
+If you want to publish a professional-quality set of puzzles, [Game Crafter] is a good option.
+Construct a set of three to five puzzles, then combine them on the Set tab.

+If you are careful with the number of each shape, you should be able to fit them all on one large custom punchout.
+To avoid unused shapes, follow these rules:

+* Total number of I's, O's, and T's are each an even number.
+* Total number of J's match total number of L's.
+* Total number of S's match total number of Z's.
+* Maximum number of any shape in any of the puzzles must not be more than half of the total number of that shape.
+For JL and SZ pairs, it's the maximum number of a pair in any of the puzzles versus total number of that pair.

+The list of puzzles and the status bar will list the "extra" shapes in each puzzle and in total.
+It's fine to have "extra" shapes in each puzzle, so long as they cancel each other out.
+Try to construct the smaller puzzles before the larger puzzles in a set, because it's easier to adjust the shape counts in the larger puzzles.

 [New York Times]: https://www.nytimes.com/2018/09/14/crosswords/how-to-make-a-crossword-puzzle-the-series.html
 [Qxw builder]: https://www.quinapalus.com/qxw.html
 [manual]: https://www.quinapalus.com/qxw-guide-20200708.pdf